Are PDHs (formerly CMHs) the same as ASHA CEUs?Dec 28, 2020

-CMH (Certification Maintenance Hour) is the term that ASHA uses to describe any type of professional development hour that counts toward your certification.
+PDH (Professional Development Hour) is the term that ASHA currently uses to describe any type of professional development or continuing education hour that counts toward your certification maintenance.

-Your professional development hours should be documented using reporting units called Certification Maintenance Hours (CMHs).
+All hours should be documented using reporting units called Professional Development Hours (PDHs).

-CEUs are a type of CMH but CEUs are not the only way to maintain your certification.
-In fact, you don’t need any CEUs to maintain your ASHA CCCs, you can earn CMHs instead.
+ASHA CEUs are a type of PDH but ASHA CEUs are not the only way to maintain your certification.

 The ASHA Clinical Certification Standards define professional development as an instructional activity where